ga4gh/refget-compliance-suite/docs/compliance_doc/test_sequences.md

 # Test sequences

-There are three sequence used in the compliance documentation for sample queries and in compliance test suite for API Testing
+There are three sequence used in the compliance documentation for sample queries and in compliance test suite for API testing

  * NC_001422.1 Enterobacteria phage phiX174 sensu lato
     [fasta sequnce](../circular.faa)